Nike sees social media storm in China over Xinjiang statement

 It was unclear when Nike had put out its statement, which did not have a date on it, and Nike was not immediately available for comment.

-"We are concerned about reports of forced labor in, and connected to, the Xinjiang Uyghur Autonomous Region (XUAR)," Nike said in the statement.
+"We are concerned about reports of forced labour in, and connected to, the Xinjiang Uyghur Autonomous Region (XUAR)," Nike said in the statement.

 "Nike does not source products from the XUAR and we have confirmed with our contract suppliers that they are not using textiles or spun yarn from the region."